iviviano/Algorithms/Grading/HW4.md

 TOTAL:              91/100
 ```

 Nice job!
 It seems like you have a good handle on folds and higher-order functions.
-Since you struggled a little with recursion on trees, you might want to talk to @mollyfeldman or come to office hours.
+Since you struggled a little with recursion on trees, you should come see me or @mollyfeldman in office hours.

 Atticus and Shane